 - 8250. (a) The Superintendent shall ensure that eligible children with exceptional needs are given equal access to all early learning and educational support programs.
 Available federal and state funds for children with exceptional needs above the standard reimbursement amount shall be used to assist agencies in developing and supporting appropriate programs for these children. - (b) To provide children with exceptional needs with additional access to early learning and educational support programs, the Superintendent shall establish alternate appropriate placements, such as self-contained programs and innovative programs using the least restrictive environment.
 These programs shall be started as expansion funds become available and shall be expanded throughout the implementation of the plan.
 The Superintendent shall utilize existing program models and input from program specialists to develop new program criteria and guidelines for programs serving children with exceptional needs.
-These programs may serve children with exceptional needs up to 21 years of age. - (c) Any child with exceptional needs served in early learning and educational support programs shall be afforded all rights and protections guaranteed in state and federal laws and regulations for individuals with exceptional needs. - (d) Notwithstanding any other provision of this chapter, the Superintendent may develop unique reimbursement rates for, and make reimbursements to, early learning and educational support programs that received state funding for the 1980-81 fiscal year and serve severely disabled children, as defined in subdivision (z) of Section 8208, when all of the following conditions exist:

-- (1) Eligibility for enrollment of a severely disabled child in the program is the sole basis of the child's need for service. - (2) Services are provided to severely disabled children from birth to 21 years of age. - (3) No fees are charged to the parents of the severely disabled children receiving the services. - (e) The Superintendent shall include providers in all personnel development for persons providing services for children with exceptional needs.
+These programs may serve children with exceptional needs up to 21 years of age.

+- (c) Any child with exceptional needs served in early learning and educational support programs shall be afforded all rights and protections guaranteed in state and federal laws and regulations for individuals with exceptional needs. - (d) Notwithstanding any other provision of this chapter, the Superintendent may develop unique reimbursement rates for, and make reimbursements to, early learning and educational support programs that received state funding for the 1980-81 fiscal year and serve severely disabled children, as defined in subdivision (z) of Section 8208, when all of the following conditions exist: - (1) Eligibility for enrollment of a severely disabled child in the program is the sole basis of the child's need for service. - (2) Services are provided to severely disabled children from birth to 21 years of age. - (3) No fees are charged to the parents of the severely disabled children receiving the services. - (e) The Superintendent shall include providers in all personnel development for persons providing services for children with exceptional needs.

-- 15 SEC.
-50. Section 8250.5 of the Education Code is amended to 16 read: - 8250.5.
-A contractor providing services pursuant to a direct classroom services contract, a migrant services contract, or an alternative payment child care contract is subject to the requirements of the federal Americans with Disabilities Act (42 U.S.C.
+- SEC.
+51. Section 8250.5 of the Education Code is amended to read: - 8250.5.
+A contractor providing services pursuant to a direct elassroom early learning services contract, a migrant services contract, contract or an alternative payment child care contract is subject to the requirements of the federal Americans with Disabilities Act (42 U.S.C.
 Sec.
-12101, et seq.).
+12101 et seq.).

-- SEC.
-51. Section 8251 of the Education Code is amended to read: - 8251.
-All direct classroom services programs shall include plans or programs, or both, for the care of the children when they are sick.
-These plans shall be age appropriate and parents shall be included in the planning and evaluation.
-The Superintendent shall disseminate information regarding effective sick child care models to all early learning and educational support programs. - Nothing in this chapter shall be construed to allow the practice of medicine without a license.
+- 34 SEC.
+52. Section 8251 of the Education Code is amended to 35 read: - 36 8251. (a) All-direct classroom services programs contractors 37 administering direct early learning services shall include plans or 38 programs, or both, for the care of the children when they are sick.
+39 These plans shall be age appropriate and parents shall be included 40 in the planning and evaluation.
+The Superintendent shall disseminate information regarding effective sick child care models to all early learning and educational support programs.

+(b) Nothing in this chapter shall be construed to allow the practice of medicine without a license.